microsoft/PowerApps-Samples/cds/orgsvc/C#/AssignUserOwnedDashboardToAnother/README.md

 ### Setup

 1. Checks for the current version of the org.
-2. The `CreateRequiredRecords` method creates entity records that this sample requires.
+2. The `CreateRequiredRecords` method creates table records that this sample requires.
 3. The `mySavedQuery` method grabs the default public view for the opportunities.
 4. The `visualizationQuery` method retrieves the visualizations out of the system.
 This sample assumes that you have the **Top opportunities**.
 5. The `_otherUSerId` method creates the user to whom the dashboard will be assigned.